cesarvr/blog/content/post/istio-2.md

 }
 ```

-Now we got a proxy, but if for some reason the browser ask for a non-existing resource we override the response with our solid enterprise grade response.

 ![proxy-v2](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/proxy-v2.gif?raw=true)

 ### Network Profiling

-This is a very useful use case for the Ambassador pattern, as proved by the arrival of "services meshes" everywhere.
-I personally don't like to write time sampling algorithms inside my business classes, with containers and Kubernetes this type of behaviour can even be isolated in its own container as we are going to observe.

-The strategy we are going to take to make our network profiler, is to take advantage of our man in the middle situation to analyse the traffic passing through our proxy.
+The strategy we are going to follow to make our profiler, is to take advantage of our man in the middle situation to analyse the traffic.
+By reading this information we can know the latency, detect errors, report on service status, payload size, etc.

-#### Tracking Endpoints
+#### Tracking Request

 To make our profiler we first need to know what URL resource the client is trying to access, to get this information we are can subscribe to an event provided by the *HTTPServer* class called *[server:http:headers](https://www.npmjs.com/package/node-ambassador#events-1)*, this event gets trigger any time a HTTP header is detected, giving us the following header object:

 ```js